ent/ent/doc/website/blog/2021-07-01-automatic-graphql-filter-generation.md

 #### TL;DR

-We added a new integration to the Ent GraphQL extension, that generates type-safe GraphQL filters (i.e. `Where` predicates) from an `ent/schema`, and allows users to seamlessly map GraphQL queries to Ent queries.
+We added a new integration to the Ent GraphQL extension that generates type-safe GraphQL filters (i.e. `Where` predicates) from an `ent/schema`, and allows users to seamlessly map GraphQL queries to Ent queries.

-For example, in order to get all `COMPLETED` todo items, we execute the following:
+For example, to get all `COMPLETED` todo items, we can execute the following:

 ````graphql
 query QueryAllCompletedTodos {